 There are a couple of things you can do that help reduce eyestrain.
 One is to follow the 20-20-20 rule.
 Look away from your screen at something that is 20 feet away for 20 seconds every 20 minutes.
 You can set a timer to remind children to look away from their computer at a certain object.
 Using eye drops can also help.

 Difficulty sleeping can result from too much blue light from the computer screen in the evening hours.
 Blue light from the sun keeps us awake during the day but can affect our circadian rhythm at night.
-It is recommended to halt screen time one to two hours before bedtime.
+Experts recommend halting screen time one to two hours before bedtime.
 In addition, there are apps for your phone and computer that can be set to automatically reduce the blue light at a certain time of day, say 6 pm, to begin reducing light exposure.

-In this uncertain time, you might be worried about how much screen time you are allowing your students.
-As long as you’re being proactive and mindful while you are at home with your family, your students will make it through this.
+With no concrete guidelines to go by in these unprecedented times, you might worry about digital safety and how much screen time you are allowing your students.
+But as long as you remain involved in their day, and mindful about creating a healthy online and offline balance, your students will make it through this.
 You will, too.